Psiko345/AGoodReadmeGenerator/generatedREADME.md

   ## Installation
   To install required node packages, run:

-  npm i
+  npm install

   ## Usage
-  Provide instructions and examples for use.
-Include screenshots as needed.
+  Just run the index.js in cmd using node.js and you should be good!

   ## Contributing
-  If you have created an application or package and don't mind other developers contributing to it, you will want to add guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own.
+  I don't mind other developers contributing to this, if you do, please follow the [Contributor Covenant](https://www.contributor-covenant.org/).

   ## Tests
   Go the extra mile and write tests for your application.
 Then provide examples on how to run them.